Braim016/speed-typing-test/README.md

 ## Known Bugs
 There are currently no known bugs

+## Future Releases
+The next release will be sourcing text from an API as opposed to manually coding texts into the program.

 ## Contributing
 To contribute to this repo:
 - Fork the repo